-Tex Granger does not reach the depths of tediousness plumbed by other Columbia serials like Who’s Guilty or Son of the Guardsman–but it’s a pretty disappointing affair all the same, thanks to dull plotting, slow pacing, and a notable lack of action scenes.
+One of only two 1948-1955 Sam Katzman/Columbia serials not directed by Spencer Bennet, Tex Granger doesn’t reach the depths of tediousness plumbed by other non-Bennet Katzman serials like Who’s Guilty or Son of the Guardsman–but it’s a pretty disappointing affair all the same, thanks to dull plotting, slow pacing, and a notable lack of action scenes.
 Though officially based on a comic-book character, it borrows both its central premise (a newspaper editor doubling as a masked rider) and several minor touches (a comic printer’s devil, a cave hideout for the hero, arguments about whether or not the pen is mightier than the six-gun) from Columbia’s 1940 serial Deadwood Dick; however, it fails to capture any of that earlier chapterplay’s frantic energy.

 Lewis Clay, Harry Fraser, Arthur Hoerl, and Royal Cole provide the screenplay for Granger, with George Plympton receiving a “story” credit (possibly as a nod to his work on Deadwood Dick’s screenplay); the script’s basic premise is solid, but is developed in a very half-hearted fashion.
-The serial’s nominal hero is given surprisingly little to do, with Granger maintaining a studiously passive pose while unmasked and becoming only slightly more active after putting on his Mystery Rider outfit: the Rider rarely confronts the heavies directly and spends most of his time either trailing outlaws, escaping from them, or rescuing their victims after the villains themselves have left the scene.
-His direct interactions with the bad guys are, with rare exceptions, limited to a few quick punches or a perfunctory exchange of shots, making the viewer wonder after awhile just why the villains are so set on destroying such a unthreatening foe.
+The serial’s nominal hero is given little to do, with Granger maintaining a studiously passive pose while unmasked and becoming only slightly more active after putting on his Mystery Rider outfit: the Rider rarely confronts the heavies directly and spends most of his time either trailing outlaws, escaping from them, or rescuing their victims after the villains themselves have left the scene.
+His direct interactions with the bad guys are, with rare exceptions, limited to a few quick punches or a perfunctory exchange of shots; on the few occasions on which he clashes with the heavies for a protracted period, he carefully avoids killing or even wounding them, which eventually starts to make the viewer wonder just why the villains are so set on destroying such a unthreatening foe.

 The villains themselves are only slightly more formidable than the hero, their crimes confined to repetitive small-scale robberies unconnected by any overarching scheme (like keeping out the railroad or seizing a priceless mine).
-They also fight far too much among themselves, with Blaze coolly defying Carson and slyly undermining him throughout, finally pulling off a definitive double-cross and eliminating both Carson and Reno without any assistance from Granger (who’s quite content to stand on the sidelines and play the heavies off against each other).
-Due to the amount of screen time devoted to the Blaze-Carson conflict and the hero’s comparative inactivity, Blaze emerges as the serial’s most prominent and most interesting character, a “villain” we feel like rooting for most of the time–which is presumably not what the writers intended.
+They also fight far too much among themselves, with Blaze coolly defying Carson and slyly undermining him throughout, before finally pulling off a definitive double-cross and eliminating both Carson and Reno without any assistance from Granger (who’s quite content to stand on the sidelines and play the heavies off against each other).
+Due to the amount of screen time devoted to the Blaze-Carson conflict and the hero’s comparative passivity, the much more proactive Blaze emerges as the serial’s most prominent and most interesting character, the man most responsible for destroying Carson’s empire and a “villain” that we ultimately feel like rooting for–which is presumably not what the writers intended.

-The Kernville hill country, with its boulders, streams, and scattered pine trees, provides the serial with attractive outdoor locations, even though the scenery is used principally as a backdrop for tedious ducking and dodging among the rocks or the overlong and slow-paced horseback trailing scenes beloved of Granger’s producer Sam Katzman (there’s even one pointlessly drawn-out sequence in which a dog follows the villains to their hideout).
-The Western street at Kernville, altered somewhat since its appearances in 1930s Universal serials like Flaming Frontiers, furnishes the setting for the remainder of the story.
+The Kernville hill country, with its boulders, streams, and scattered pine trees, provides the serial with some attractive outdoor locations, as do the rocky and mazy slopes of the Corriganville area; however, this scenery is used principally as a backdrop for tedious ducking and dodging among the boulders or overlong and slow-paced horseback trailing scenes–a variation on the money-saving walking-to-and-fro scenes beloved of Granger’s producer Sam Katzman (there’s even one pointlessly drawn-out sequence in which a dog follows the villains to their hideout).
+The apparent rock-crushing plant or stamp mill also seen in Jack Armstrong and Brick Bradford figures in several scenes as well.

-Granger has a few good chapter endings–particularly the stagecoach-off-the-cliff scene that closes Chapter Four–but most of its cliffhangers are far too abrupt, like the sudden dynamite blasts in Chapters Two and Eleven; one ending (that of Chapter Three) comes so quickly and is staged so poorly that it’s impossible to even tell what peril the hero is supposed to be in.
+Granger has a few good chapter endings–particularly the stagecoach-off-the-cliff scene that closes Chapter Four–but most of its cliffhangers are far too abrupt, like the sudden dynamite blasts in Chapters Two and Eleven; one ending (the rope-swing that closes Chapter Three) is handled so poorly that it’s impossible to even tell what peril the hero is supposed to be in.
 The booby-trapped printing-press cliffhanger in Chapter Seven, on the other hand, features too much buildup instead of too little; though the idea is good, the time spent in setting the scene up has us waiting for the payoff with impatience instead of suspense.

 Britt Wood, briefly a sidekick to William Boyd’s Hopalong Cassidy, is moderately funny as Kellard’s sleepy-voiced but dependable printer Sandy.
-Veteran henchmen Al Ferguson and Slim Whitaker get to play good guys for a change, appearing throughout the serial as leaders of the citizens’ vigilante group.
-Marshall Reed appears briefly as another vigilante, as do Forrest Taylor and Ralph Moody.
-Charles King and Frank Ellis have bits as henchmen, Hank Bell is a stage driver, Edmund Cobb a bartender, and Stanley Blystone the crooked marshal replaced by Blaze.
-The portly character actress playing the outspoken boarding-house proprietress is unidentified, as is the Indian squaw assigned to guard Peggy Stewart in one episode (I suspect they might be the same player in different makeups).
+Veteran henchmen Al Ferguson and Slim Whitaker get to play good guys for a change, appearing throughout the serial as the leaders of the citizens’ vigilante group.
+Ralph Moody is a put-upon but feisty storekeeper, Hank Bell is a stage driver, Edmund Cobb a bartender, and Stanley Blystone the crooked marshal replaced by Blaze.
+The portly character actress playing Peggy Stewart’s outspoken mother (proprietress of the town boarding-house) is unidentified, as is the Indian squaw assigned to guard Stewart in one episode; I suspect that they might be the same actress in different makeups.